shopware/docs/guides/plugins/apps/app-scripts/README.md

 App Scripts allow your app to include logic that is executed inside the Shopware execution stack.
 It allows you to build richer extensions that integrate more deeply with Shopware.

 {% hint style="info" %}
-Note that App scripting was introduced in Shopware 6.4.6.0, and is not supported by prior versions.
+Note that app scripting was introduced in Shopware 6.4.8.0, and is not supported by prior versions.
 {% endhint %}

 ## Script Hooks